alphagov/govuk-developer-docs/source/manual/mysql.html.md

 We use a third-party script called [automysqlbackup](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk_mysql/templates/automysqlbackup) to take MySQL backups of GOV.UK infrastructure.

-This script takes a nightly `mysqldump` and stores it on a dedicated mount point on the MySQL backup machines (`mysql-backup-1.backend` and `whitehall-mysql-backup-1.backend`).
+This script takes a nightly `mysqldump` and stores it on a dedicated mount point on the MySQL backup machines (`mysql-backup-1.backend`).

 The on-site backup machine (`backup-1.management`) pulls the latest backup and stores it on disk.
 [Duplicity](http://duplicity.nongnu.org/) runs nightly to send encrypted backups to an Amazon S3 bucket.